OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * `Octopus.Environment.Id`: "environments-4"
 * `Octopus.Deployment.Tenant.Id`: "untenanted"

+These tags have proven useful for identifying resources related to previous deployments, regardless of environments, tenants etc.

 ## Output variables

 Many deployments will create resources that need to be consumed by subsequent steps.
 The following are guidelines for output variables: